Enlightenment = Empowerment.

 WHO READS THE HBCU DIGEST?

 The HBCU Digest is regularly read by HBCU students, alumni and administrators.
 Additionally, the Digest is a popular resource for editors and reporters looking for in-depth information on HBCUs.
-In 2011, the Digest was read by more than 250,000 people in all 50 states and in more than 173 countries around the world – about four times the attendance of the largest HBCU football classic in the country, the Magic City Classic between Alabama A&M and Alabama State.
+In 2013, the Digest was read by more than 480,000 people in all 50 states and in more than 180 countries around the world.

 DOES THE HBCU DIGEST ACCEPT ADVERTISING?